perma-id/w3id.org/fg/pizzaontology/README.md

-Repository for redirecting to pizzaontology applications
+Repository for redirecting to pizzaontology
 ===================

 Repository created to store the redirections of an ontology representing the pizza domain.